-Treatment plans are documentation tools that are considered essential to the implementation of well-rounded health care.
-Most providers, especially those in the mental health field, use treatment plans as blueprints to guide services provided.
+Treatment plans are documentation tools often considered essential to providing well-rounded health care.
+Most providers, especially those in the mental health field, use treatment plans as blueprints to outline services provided.
 Mental health treatment plans typically highlight important assessment information, define areas of concern, and establish concrete goals for treatment.

 Treatment plans are strength-based and collaborative, and they aim to reflect the best interests of the person in therapy.
 Concrete representations of the therapeutic alliance between mental health professionals and those they treat (and sometimes the families of those in treatment), treatment plans are agreements that outline a team approach toward problem-solving and empowerment.